Ireland: University of College Cork

 Entry and Exit Requirements:

-• Review and follow the travel recommendations of the CDC for the United Kingdom
+Review and follow the travel recommendations of the U.S. State Department for travel to Ireland.

 Housing & Meals